 For students applying to colleges that review applications based on fit for academic major, like The University of Texas at Austin, the question of which major to choose can be a daunting one.
 UT Austin offers 170 fields of study across 13 undergraduate colleges and schools, with majors available in 120 of those fields.
-Even with so many majors to choose from, when I was an application file reviewer for UT, I observed that popular first-choice majors included psychology, biology, business, computer science, and areas in engineering.

 While many students produced compelling applications for those majors, I felt that many others could have benefitted from a bit more exploration to identify a major that was a better fit for their demonstrated interests and aptitudes.
 It was always a treat to come across applications to my top five favorite “hidden gem” majors: